f4exb/sdrangel/scriptsapi/Readme.md

   - `-a` or `--address` address and port of SDRangel instance.
 Default is `127.0.0.1:8091`
   - `-j` or `--json-file` JSON file containing description of API commands
   - `-i` or `--init` Initialize instance before running script.
 This is useful when running a sequence of initialization commands
-  - `-1` or `--ignore-first-posts`.
-Ignore first deviceset or featureset post in sequence.
-This is useful when running a sequence of initialization commands for a GUI instance

 Each command in the JSON file is a JSON document with the following keys: